• Skip to primary navigation

 When we decide to change some of our habits, we don’t really spend the time to understand WHY we behave or think a certain way.

-Instead, we just try to implement the new habit or behavior in full force from day one.
+Instead, we just try to implement the new habit or behaviour in full force from day one.

 There are a few problems with this, mostly